AnyBlok/AnyBlok/doc/README.rst

 access with another access rule, or another application need to follow one part of the functionnality.

-We will write a simple application which connect to an existing database With existing tables:
+We will write a simple application which connect to an existing database:

 * Boss
     - Have worker